spences10/personal-goals/this-week.md

 # This week

-## 2017 Jun 26
+## 2017 Jul 03

 **What I did do last week:**

-- [x] Progress Learn Node w/ @WesBos
+- [x] Finished 😢 Learn Node w/ @WesBos https://yummers.scottspence.me
-- [x] Start cohorts bot work
+- [ ] Create a Twitter bot in TypeScript

 **What I didn't finish last week:**

 - [ ] [Node basics][node-basics] with Emanuel Quimper
-- [ ] Twitter bot work, filtered follow

 **Plan for this week:**

-- [x] Progress Learn Node w/ @WesBos - finished! https://yumers.scottspence.me
 - [ ] Progress cohorts bot work
-- [x] Twitter bot work, filtered follow

 **Unplanned**

-- [ ] Create a Twitter bot in TypeScript

 **Thoughts 💭**

-Looking into TypeScript, I found a starter project here: https://github.com/Microsoft/TypeScript-Node-Starter thanks to @AmanMittal :+1:.

-My cohorts have barely been in touch this week for the chingu challenge thing, I haven't done a great deal of work with the botbuilder stuff either though to be honest.
-I have found Microsoft Channel 9 and the Microsoft Virtual Academy though which are proving helpful.
+Watching the MVA on bot with Node, pretty neat, I quite like the Microsoft Virtual Academy.

 **[View history 👵👴](history.md#history)**